vulcanism/railsproj/README.md

 The app is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT)

 ## Code of Conduct
-Everyone interacting in the Cryptid Sighter project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.
+Everyone interacting in the Rails Cryptid Sighter project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.